Home » Days » International » Countdown to International Womens Day? (2026)

 CountryTraditions and Events

-United StatesRallies, discussions, and educational programs focus on women’s rights.
+United StatesRallies, discussions, and educational programs focused on women’s rights.

-ItalyWidespread celebration with the giving of Mimosa flowers and hosting various cultural events.
+ItalyCelebrations featuring Mimosa flowers and various cultural events.

-RussiaA public holiday with a focus on honoring women’s contributions to society.
+RussiaA public holiday dedicated to recognizing women’s contributions to society.

 The Importance of Awareness and Action